amreshr/awsconnectencryption/NodeJs/README.md

 ## How to use :

-Upload the decrypt-data.zip as to your AWS Lambda function
+Upload the decrypt-data.zip to your AWS Lambda function